|

 until you know

-of the possibility, it doesn't exist.
+of the possibility, it doesn't really exist.
 I learned about it purely by chance, in a

 buddy’s back